The-AI-Alliance/open-trusted-data-initiative/docs/contributing.markdown

 _Contribution_ means adding your dataset to our catalog.
 You continue to own and host the dataset where you see fit.

-## What Kinds of Datasets Do We Want?
+## What Kinds of Datasets Do We Seek?

-We seek a very broad range of datasets, including but not limited to the following.
+Broad, effective use of AI requires datasets covering the breadth of human languages, domains, modalities, and target applications.
+See the current [list of keywords]({{site.baseurl}}/catalog/catalog#the-current-keywords-cataloged) we have cataloged.

+We have particular interests in these areas:

 #### Science and Industry